 1966 Corvette Restoration

-Inside, there were black vinyl seats.
-The door panels and seats were in good condition, the dash had not been hacked, and all the original factory gauges were still there.
+Inside, the door panels and black vinyl seats were in good condition, the dash had not been hacked, and all the original factory gauges were still there.

 The removable hardtop was on the car when purchased.
 Rolling stands like the one pictured are offered by several aftermarket suppliers.

-As soon as we winched the Corvette out from the barn where it sat for 26 years, the front caliper seals began leaking brake fluid all over the tires and brake rotors.
+As soon as we winched the car out from the barn where it sat for 26 years, the front caliper seals began leaking brake fluid all over the tires and brake rotors.

-Although rebuilding a Gen-1 Chevy small-block was far more rewarding than rebuilding old Corvette calipers, it's the brake system where this restoration began.
-Every brake component on the car was rebuilt or replaced.
+Although rebuilding a Gen-One Chevy small-block is far more rewarding than rebuilding old calipers, it's the brake system where this restoration began.
+Every brake component was rebuilt or replaced.

 Rebuild Corvette Calipers